CoderMrB/git-basics/README.md

-//This should have created a new branch 24.03.23
+//This should have created a new branch 24.03.2 Comment comment comment

 <div align="center">
     <img alt="School of Code" src="./images/soc-logo.png" width="60" />